jbonigomes/generation10-angular/README.md

     $ php -S localhost:8000

-To run the frontend application, in a new terminal window, navigate to the root of the app and run:
+Open a new terminal window, navigate to the root of the app and run:

     $ ng serve